schveiguy/jsoniopipe/README.md

 The serialize module contains functions to serialize and deserialize custom types to and from a text iopipe in JSON format.

 Look for the documentation to be filled out in the near future, and some more functionality to be added as needed.

+## JSON5 support

+The library now supports JSON5 parsing and deserialization!
+If you want to read more about JSON5, it is here: https://json5.org/

+Quick differences:
+* comments are allowed
+* hex numbers
+* no need to quote member names
+* single-quote strings are allowed
+* trailing commas are allowed